aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 Interactive analysis using SageMaker Debugger SDK and visualizations
 ====================================================================

 `Amazon SageMaker Debugger SDK <https://github.com/awslabs/sagemaker-debugger>`__ also allows you to do interactive analyses on the debugging data produced from a training job run and to render visualizations of it.
-After calling ``fit()`` on the estimator, you can use the SDK to load the saved data in a SageMaker Debugger ``trial`` and do an analyses on the data:
+After calling ``fit()`` on the estimator, you can use the SDK to load the saved data in a SageMaker Debugger ``trial`` and do an analysis on the data:

 .. code:: python